 What is it about Easter candy?
 I think it might be my favorite holiday candy.
 I love all of the chocolates and bright spring colors from the Cadbury eggs to the jelly beans.
 But who am I kidding?
 I love candy from all of the holidays and when there isn’t a holiday, I love the regular candy.
 So, it is only logical that I should make an Easter Cake that is a Cadbury Mini Eggs Layer Cake!

 Disclaimer: Please note that some of the links in this post are affiliate links.
 There is no additional cost to you, but I may earn a small commission if you purchase through those links.

 Start by mixing up your cake batter.
 I used a white boxed cake mix and added the ingredients called for on the box.
 Next, color the cake batter pink, blue and yellow for a 3 layer cake.

 I used three Wilton 4 inch springform pans because that was all I had available for small pans.
 I tightly wrapped on the outside with aluminum foil and placed them on a baking sheet.
-You can use Wilton 6 inch cake pans and your cake with be a little wider and a little shorter.
+You can use Wilton 6 inch cake pans and your cake will be a little wider and a little shorter.
 I put about 1 1/2 cups of batter into each pan and baked them at 350 degrees for 25-30 minutes until an inserted toothpick comes out clean.
-(If using a 6 inch pan, bake for 15-20 minutes.)
+(If using 6-inch pan, bake for 15-20 minutes.)
 The cakes rose up over the tops of the springform pan and I used a serrated knife to cut off the tops once the cakes had cooled, making them nice and flat for stacking.

 Once the cakes have cooled completely, spread a little frosting in the center of the cake platter and place one of the cakes on the frosting.
 Spread about 1/3 cup of buttercream between the layers.